oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Note that this use case shows Model in Image's unique ability to quickly deploy a copy of a WebLogic domain that has a different WebLogic domain name and domain encryption key.
 This is a useful capability that is not supported by the Domain in Image domain home source type:

 - A Domain in Image domain home source type does not support overriding the domain name, but different domain names are necessary when two domains need to interoperate.
-In this use case, we take advantage of model macros to ensure that its two different domains have a different domain name:
+This use case takes advantage of model macros to ensure that its two different domains have a different domain name:

-  - First, we define the domain name in the model YAML using the `@@ENV:CUSTOM_DOMAIN_NAME@@` environment variable macro.
+  - First, you define the domain name in the model YAML file using the `@@ENV:CUSTOM_DOMAIN_NAME@@` environment variable macro.
-  - Second, we set the value of the `CUSTOM_DOMAIN_NAME` environment variable differently using the `env` stanza in each domain's domain resource.
+  - Second, you set the value of the `CUSTOM_DOMAIN_NAME` environment variable differently using the `env` stanza in each domain's domain resource.

 - Domain in Image requires that its images embed a WebLogic `security/SerializedSystemIni.dat` domain encryption key that cannot be changed for the image (see [why layering matters]({{< relref "/userguide/cicd/why-layering-matters.md" >}}) in CI/CD Considerations).
 This necessarily means that two Domain in Image domains that share the same image have the ability to decrypt each other's encrypted passwords.
 A Model in Image's domain encryption key, on the other hand, is not embedded in the image and instead, is dynamically and uniquely created each time the domain is started.

 {{% notice warning %}}
 Oracle requires interoperating WebLogic domains to have different domain names.
 This is necessary when two domains communicate, or when a WebLogic Server or WebLogic Java client concurrently connects to multiple domains.
 {{% /notice %}}

 Here are the steps for this use case: